It’s for the Birds! 3 Carolina Raptors Centers You Won’t Want To Miss

 Make some new friends.
 SkyWatch Bird Center

 The Cape Fear Raptor Center is a rehabilitation site that helps injured birds heal and provides informative programs for visitors.
 Animals that are housed in the Center undergo hospitalization, diagnostic imaging, and even surgical procedures when necessary.
-After the Carolina raptors have healed, the Cape Fear Raptor Center provides flight conditioning for them, eventually returning the animals to the wild when they make a complete recovery.
+After the birds have healed, the Cape Fear Raptor Center provides flight conditioning for them, eventually returning the animals to the wild when they make a complete recovery.

 Admission to SkyWatch is just $5, and kids younger than 3 don’t need a ticket.
-Kids will have a great time feeding the Carolina raptors on the premises.
+Kids will have a great time feeding the birds on the premises.
 In fact, SkyWatch encourages them to bring lettuce and grapes so they can feed the animals a delicious, healthy snack during their visit!
 While the raptors are sure to hold your attention, you’ll also find donkeys, emus, and a goat on site!

 Address: 3600 Lynn Ave.
 Castle Hayne, NC 28429